Trajectory Planning with Deep Reinforcement Learning in High-Level Action Spaces: Numerical Experiments with the Space Shuttle Reentry Problem

-As discussed in Section \ref{section:HLAS}, a tracking controller is required in the case where $z_h(t)$ represents $\dot y^{des}(t)$ or $y^{des}(t)$.
-Here we describe such a controller based on the dynamic inversion (DI) principle.
-In typical DI controller synthesis the system is first linearized so the control input appears as an affine term in the system dynamics \cite{tipan2020nonlinear}.
-Here we take an alternative approach which does not require any linearization.
-We define the system output $y=\left[\gamma, \psi\right]\Tr$ and desired dynamics $\dot y^{des} = \left[\dot\gamma^{des}, \dot\psi^{des}\right]\Tr$. \fpaDot {\dot y^{des}} \bankCmd {\sigma_{cmd}} \alphaCmd {\alpha_{cmd}} As a gliding vehicle, the Space Shuttle must achieve its high level goals (i.e. the flight path angle rate commands) through adjustment of its attitude with respect to the ``wind vector''.
+We now describe the concept for the space shuttle system (\ref{eq:sphericalDynamics}).
+We define the system output $y=\left[\gamma, \psi\right]\Tr$ and $\dot y^{des} = \left[\dot\gamma^{des}, \dot\psi^{des}\right]\Tr$. \fpaDot {\dot y^{des}} \bankCmd {\sigma_{cmd}} \alphaCmd {\alpha_{cmd}} As a gliding vehicle, the Space Shuttle must achieve its high level goals (i.e. the flight path angle rate commands) through adjustment of its attitude with respect to the ``wind vector''.
 Since no wind is modeled, the ``wind vector'' is the velocity vector.
 The wind-relative attitude is parameterized by angle of attack $ \alphaCmd $ and bank angle $ \bankCmd $.
 We will first construct an acceleration command that is a function of $ \fpaDot $.
 Assuming the vehicle has an onboard nominal aerodynamic model, the acceleration command can be used to determine the bank angle and angle of attack necessary to achieve the desired acceleration.

 \lat {\phi} \lng {\theta}

 \vpa {\gamma} \hpa {\psi}

 \Cev {\dcm[E][V]}